 It is noted that usually the donations and event registrations are made at lunch time while contest registrations are made at dinner time or later.

 By form logic, we mean ‘if the user choose X, show them field Y’.
 These are nothing but smart forms.
 These forms use a consumer’s action to determine what fields come subsequently.
 For example, if you are looking for SUV cars, the car pricing quotes will not include hatchback cars in the results.

 Smart forms specifically show fields that are useful to the user’s inquiry.
 As such, many industries are making use of these smart forms to increase engagement and their conversion rates; basically because they supply relevant and on-target information to the users, asking and providing answers pertaining to the user’s request.

 A properly labeled submit button can even double the conversion.
 Using words like “Submit Request” and “Register Now!” are preferable over plain “Submit”.

 You just need to be clear as to what action the form is asking from your visitor.
 In fact, the better option would be to include a short note below the submit button that clearly states the next action (that would take place when the user clicks on the button).

 See the message given below:

 When you submit this form, you’ll be forwarded to the payment processing page.
 You’ll have option to review your order once again before the final payment.
-Wrapping Up